 Other highlights include its centrifugal air-cleaning system that improves air filter cleanliness and engine life, an ergonomically-designed front handle, a smart start system for easy starting of the engine and an adjustable oil pump.
 In fact, most customers have found this chainsaw to be convenient and easy to handle due to the abovementioned features.
 This is despite its heavy weight at about 21lbs.
 The Husqvarna 460 gas chainsaw also comes with a two-year warranty.
 While I will not recommend this chainsaw to new and inexperienced users, this is a pricey but worthy investment for chainsaw users who are experienced and require a chainsaw that can last heavy-duty usage.
 If you’re looking for an upgrade or a powerful chainsaw and willing to splurge, then the Husqvarna 460 is a chainsaw that you should certainly consider.

 With every new year, there will always be better and newer chainsaw models as manufacturers continue to update and improve their existing products.
-Even if you’re not a chainsaw junkie, it pays to check out chainsaw reviews 2019 so that you don’t miss out on newer models that may not cost an arm and a leg as compared to the older chainsaw models.
+Even if you’re not a chainsaw junkie, it pays to check out the best chainsaw 2020 so that you don’t miss out on newer models that may not cost an arm and a leg as compared to the older chainsaw models.
 As with most things, knowledge is power and it’s good to be in the know on the top chainsaw to pick so that you can be an informed buyer when it comes to getting the best chainsaw deal.